Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/modify/data_transfer.rst

    in local space (i.e. as if both object's centers were at the same place).

 Max Distance
-   When the icon "finger" button to the right is enabled, this is the maximum distance between source and destination to get a successful mapping.
+   When the "hand and bulged in blue line" icon button to the right is enabled, this is the maximum distance between source and destination to get a successful mapping.
    If a destination item cannot find a source one within that range, then it will get no transfered data.

    This allows to transfer a small sub-detailed mesh onto a more complete one (e.g. from a "hand" mesh towards a "full body" one).